Hernia Mesh Surgery

 What Is Hernia Mesh Surgery?

 Hernia mesh surgery is a procedure to correct tissue or organs protruding through a weak spot in the surrounding muscle or tissue.
 Surgeons use surgical mesh made from biological or synthetic materials to cover the gap.
 They attach this medical device with sutures or staples.
-Tissue then grows into the mesh to reinforce the muscle wall.
+The tissue then grows into the mesh to reinforce the muscle wall.

 Doctor cutting small piece of mesh for surgery